MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-basics.md

 The sidebar navigation menu with blue buttons doesn't visually indicate which button has focus, when using a keyboard.
 To find out why the sidebar menu is confusing to keyboard users, we'll inspect CSS pseudo-class rules for the `hover` and `focus` states, along with the CSS property for button outlines.
 To navigate to the CSS, we'll use the **Inspect** tool to highlight a blue button on the sidebar navigation menu, and then view the DOM tree and CSS for the `a` element that defines that button.

-1. If the demo page isn't open, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.
+1. If it's not open already, open the [accessibility-testing demo webpage][DevToolsA11yErrorsDemopage] in a new tab of the browser, and then select `F12` to open DevTools.

 1. Select the **Inspect** \(![Inspect icon](../media/inspect-icon.msft.png)\) icon in the top-left corner of DevTools so that the icon is highlighted (blue).